mushihao/cuda/nv_study/README.md

    i-cache interfere:  mask 0x41 -> smid 0 and smid 12 -> latency 238 clks  (not sure how the block is distributed and what is the SMID mapping)

                -> ans to Q2: the original kernel only has 700 instructions (and my guess is correct.)
 Need to change the abs to some other arithmetic operations, so we can get large kernel code.
+I created a kernel code with 37000 instructions, which is ~290KB.    ~19KB;

+          After graduately increasing the kernel size, I found that:  3018 inst(~24KB) -> 78 clk; 4649 inst(~37KB) ->81 clks; (latency keep increasing with increasing # of insts and till) -> 7596 insts(~60KB) -> 238 clks;